DillonRawlins99/obsfucate-me/README.md

 How about lunch next Monday at 12?

 <SecretText>
-Hey Bruce, why has Todd been pushing straight to master and not filing PRs?
+Hey Bruce, why has Todd been pushing straight to main and not filing PRs?
 So annoying.
 </SecretText>
 ```